me3zaAKAgoat/ft_irc/README.md

 - learn more about non blocking I/O
 - read more about server socket setup functions
 - ask peers for all the commands that should be implemented (dont be a faggot and ask for the reference)
-- theres a buffering problem somewhere
+- theres a buffering problem somewhere (setup client server connection and try to register)
 - questions about cr lf (will we use both chars are delimiters)
 - will we use command prefixes? (most likely not)
 - command validity specification